x811zou/BEASTIE/README.md

 # BEASTIE: A bioinformatics pipeline for gene level ASE estimation
 BEASTIE (Bayesian Estimation of Allele Specific Transcription Integrating across Exons) is a software suite for identifying allele-specific-expression (ASE) from regulatory variants from RNA-seq and WGS data.
-BEASTIE uses a Bayesian hierarchical model to integrate prior information with read count data and genetic data.
+BEASTIE uses a Bayesian hierarchical model (QuickBEAST) in https://github.com/x811zou/QuickBEAST to integrate prior information with read count data and genetic data.
 Using MCMC (Markov Chain Monte Carlo), BEASTIE efficiently performs posterior inference to estimate effect sizes of ASE. <br>

 The BEASTIE workflow is currently set up for gene-level ASE estimation.
 This method has been tested in Europeran individual NA12878, and African individual NA19247 from 1000 Genome Project.